ccgilroy/ma-thesis/doc/asa_draft/03_data.md

 The most significant limitation of the GayCities 2007 data set would seem to be the number of cities.
 However, I observe qualitatively that the largest city to be excluded for which I can document the existence of a gay neighborhood is Oklahoma City.
 Moreover, the cities that a gay website chooses to include on launch would logically be more likely to have gay neighborhoods, if anything.
 On this basis, I contend that the set of cities available through these data are reasonable.
 Moreover, in my analysis I will actually remove cities that I consider to be marginal cases.

 [They have since expanded.
 At present in 2018 GayCities covers 229 cities worldwide.
-This number includes 215 in North America, and 187 in the US alone.]
+This number includes 215 in North America, and 187 in the US alone, so the site remains US-centric.]

 [FOOTNOTE] It is possible to study community change in small towns along with neighborhoods in large cities.
-Provincetown, in particular, has been studied alongside Andersonville [CITE Japonica].
+Provincetown, in particular, has been studied alongside Andersonville [@brown-saracino_neighborhood_2010].
 My framing, however, is concerned with urban neighborhoods.
-Moreover, my focus on population characteristics makes including non-urban tracts with extensive seasonal migration perilous.
+Moreover, my focus on the population characteristics of these spaces makes including non-urban tracts with extensive seasonal migration perilous.
+These tracts are, however, included in the summaries of Table 1 for completeness.

 ## Variables: the American Community Survey